on-merrit/sdg_analysis/notebooks/02-sdg_with_whom.md

 Q: How are authorship roles distributed with international collaborations?

 Only take into account papers with more than one country on it.

+Are we dealing in any way with authors having multiple affiliations?